Period: November 2015 – May 2016

-The company had an online customer portal product built on an old development framework.
-It was very hard to use and modify.
+The company’s online customer portal product was built on an old development framework.
+This made it very hard to use and modify.
 Consequently, the management decided to start afresh with the UX team and a technical overhaul of the product.

 Role and process

-A team from the whole development stack was assigned to work on this project.
-Initially, the UX team consisted of me and a 1-month contractor to help jump-start the project.
+A team from various departments was assigned to work on this project.
+Initially, the UX team consisted of a 1-month contractor and me to help jump-start the project.
 Unfortunately, no business analyst or product owner was assigned to help us.

-The task was to start without user research, get requirements, and redesign the customer portal.
+The task required starting with no user research, getting the requirements, and redesigning the customer portal.
 A waterfall development was used without scheduled weekly meetings.

-One issue was that we couldn’t relate to the old system as it was unfinished.
-Another issue was that it was really hard to obtain business-related information due to the lack of a dedicated business analyst.
-The scope of the project was loosely defined, and no requirements were given to start with.
+The primary issue we faced was the inability to relate to the old system as it was unfinished.
+Another problem was that it was tough to obtain business-related information due to the lack of a dedicated business analyst.
+Moreover, the project scope was loosely defined, and no requirements were given, to begin with.

-To acquire more information we initiated a kick-off workshop with the business analysts and developers.
-The goal was to:
+To acquire more information, we initiated a kick-off workshop with the business analysts and developers to:

 - Outline the collaboration between the UX and the development teams